Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 ### User Story 6
 #### Testing StatementPrinter.printStatement()
-- [ ] Should print transaction history when at least one Transaction in Account
+- [ ] Should print transaction history to acceptance criteria standards with basic input
+- [ ] Should print correctly when credit length longer than 6 characters
+- [ ] Should print correctly when debit length longer than 5 characters
 - [ ] Should print message when no Transactions in Account

 ### User Story 7